The most impressive aspect of Bliss is the way it runs in the background and therefore keeps your music library in check based on the rules you set

 The result of the bliss music library scan is perfect.
 Just set a few parameters and got professional results.
 Really amazing.

-We've organized our digital music collections for years with manual 'music taggers'.
-We select files, we multi-update, we've-tried-to-remember-the-genres-we-use and then we curse as we scroll through our playlists and find inconsistent artist names, years of release and split compilations.
-As your digital music collection grows, the manual tagging approach becomes more error prone and requires more effort. bliss works the other way, by allowing you to specify rules by which your music collection is assessed and then automatically fixed.
+We've organized our digital music libraries for years with manual 'music taggers'.
+We select files, we multi-update, we've-tried-to-remember-the-genres-we-use and then we curse as we scroll through playlists and find inconsistent artist names, years of release and split compilations.
+As large music library grows, the manual tagging approach becomes more error prone and requires more effort. bliss works the other way, by allowing you to specify rules by which a large music library is assessed and then automatically fixed.

-bliss works in the background, unobtrusively watching your music collection.
+bliss works in the background, unobtrusively watching a music library.
 When music is added or updated, it automatically assesses the music against your rules, fixing what it can, and letting you know if it cannot. bliss has a Web based user interface, which means it is accessible from anywhere on your network, or even across the world.